FedericoPonzi/vfat-rs/README.md

 A simple VFAT implementation written in rust, and mostly tested against Linux's vfat driver.

 It aims to be straightforward to understand and easy to use in a custom kernel.

-Currently, supports:
+It supports all the basic operations:

 * File and directory creation,
 * File reading and writing,
-* Partial directory and file deletion.
-Deletion updates the entry's metadata to mark it as deleted, but it's never garbage collected
+* Directory and file deletion.

+It needs a better support for deletion.
+Deletion updates the entry's metadata in the directory and mark it as deleted, but it's never garbage collected (this would be done by a defrag tool) nor reused.
-* Partial renaming support.

-Needs:

-* Better deletion support.
-* Better renaming support.
-When you rename an object, the metadata size can grow or shrink.
-* Flushing and actual usage of the cache.

 ## no_std